mendix/docs/content/data-hub/general/Data-hub-api-how-to.md

 The objects that are returned in the response  for  `Data` are shown in the representation below.
 (The blue indicates that the constituent objects are a collection, the red an array, and the solid outline indicates if the object is always returned.)
 For full details of objects that define the arrays and collections, refer to the  [OpenAPI 3.0 spec](http://datahub-spec.s3-website.eu-central-1.amazonaws.com/).

 - [ ]  the table is not really necessary here as users can see the full details in the spec, however it does show at a glance what default values are etc.  The mind-map below shows the essence of the calls - can it be made clearer by adding the default values??? should it go down to a deeper level?
-- [ ] Which is the more useful for users?
+- [ ] Which is the more useful representation of objects are hierarchy for users?
+Should the tree rep. contain further info such as type and default??